KEYMAPS(5) File Formats Manual KEYMAPS(5)

 highly unportable as the key action numbers may vary from one

-kernel version to another and the use of numeric notations is
+kernel version to another and the use of numeric notations is thus

-which your current version of loadkeys(1) has no symbolic name.
+your current version of loadkeys(1) has no symbolic name.

 There is a number of short-hand notations to add readability and